huyingjie/hexo-theme-A-RSnippet/README.md

 ## Translation

 Adding new features, fixing bugs, answering questions in the forum and [Discord](https://discord.gg/CB6CPzq) will take me an enormous amount of time.
 Hence, I decided to give up maintaining Chinese documentation.
 If you want to translate it into other languages, please feel free to do it.
 You can add a link here after completion.

-## Change Log

-* v0.1.0
-	* 2018-01-23 Make an `exampleSite` folder included in the theme folder
-	* 2018-01-24 Write documentation

 ## License